|

 software, and Global Positioning System (GPS).

-The upgrade also re-arms the Tornado with the Storm Shadow stand-off
+The upgrade also re-armed the Tornado with the Storm Shadow stand-off

 missile, Brimstone advanced anti-armour weapon, and the Paveway EPW LGB.